 The level-based approach brings several benefits, both for teaching and learning, and in selecting the best applicants for higher education, employment, etc.

-Because all of the items in the test focus on specific levels, they provide more in-depth and precise evidence of candidates’ skills in listening, speaking, reading and writing.
-For this reasons, Global Language Training GEP English Exams provide a more detailed picture of candidates’ ability to understand and use the language effectively.
+Because all of the items in the English test focus on specific levels, they provide more in-depth and precise evidence of candidates’ skills in listening, speaking, reading and writing.
+For this reasons, GEP English proficiency tests provide a more detailed picture of candidates’ ability to understand and use the language effectively.

-Level-based exams make it easier to structure the language learning curriculum, and give clear objectives for the learner, whether in Young Learners or for adult ones, since the different exam levels can function as milestones which a learner reaches along their language journey.
+CEFR Level-based exams make it easier to structure the language learning curriculum, and give clear objectives for the learner, whether in Young Learners or for adult ones, since the different exam levels can function as milestones which a learner reaches along their language journey.
 The value of these milestones is enhanced when they are linked to an international standard.
-In the case of the Global Language Training GEP English Exams, the international standard is the Common European Framework of Reference.
+In the case of the our English proficiency tests - GEP English Exams, the international standard is the Common European Framework of Reference (CEFR for tests).
 Level-based exams provide a clear specification of the skills to be mastered at each level and enable to candidate to practice more intensively while at the same time developing language skills which are relevant in the real-world.

 From the perspective of a teacher, it is easier to teach towards a level-based exam, because the curriculum aims are more defined and differences in learner ability within a class are potentially smaller.